bekk/bekk-christmas/post/react/how-i-structure-my-react-code.md

 I extract each component into its own file, and make sure to keep to that rule as my user interface grows in complexity.
 I do this because I think it's easier to see what's happening in each file when there's only a single component in there.
 The files are shorter, which gives me that top level overview, and good component (and file) names help with understanding the underlying responsibilities of each.

-Splitting the components into one-off domain logic and reusable components makes our code base easier to navigate, and it _definitely: makes it easier to delete dead code.
+Splitting the components into one-off domain logic and reusable components makes our code base easier to navigate, and it _definitely_ makes it easier to delete dead code.

 When working as a consultant, you end up spending a lot of time looking at other people's code.
 Making sure that process is as smooth as possible is paramount.
 Most of the time I alter or extend already written code, and having a simple, yet robust file structure that's easy to reason about is a great help in getting stuff done.